burncycl/risc-zero-coding-demonstration/README.md

 ## Best Practices Employed

 - Docker is Entrypoint for work.
 Because it always "works on my machine".
 But, the next poor dev doesn't have your machine!
 We'll use Docker to help eliminate this issue.
 - Implemented Terraform Remote State.
-Because local state is too cheap and easy for proper systems.
+Because local state is too cheap and easy for a proper systems.
+- Utilized `Makefile` for simplified push button execution.
+Detects dependencies and fails fast if there is an issue.
+Superior in bubbling up exit code status for downstream commands and scripts.
+Adds flexibility in that it can chain dependencies or call single part of a large build.

 ## Getting Started